 (Manatee Springs, Fanning Springs, Nature Coast State Trail)

 Mileage stated here is approximate and measured to or from the western-most junction of a triangular trail "hub."
 Originally, a second rail line from Chiefland joined at Wilcox Junction, heading west to Cross City.
 After the Nature Coast State Trail was built on the former rail beds, another junction for biking was added, heading east to Trenton, and a triangular biking hub was formed.
 The 2 closest trailheads to the hub are at Old Town, about 2.25 miles west (across the Suwannee River Bridge), and at Fanning Springs, about 1.75 miles south.
-In our view, both trailheads place riders at or near some of the best Trail sections for biking, much tree-lined, and except for crossing US 19/98 in Fanning Springs, mostly away from busy road noise, until US 19/98 (again) in Chiefland, near Trail end.
+In our view, both trailheads are at or near some of the best Trail sections for recreational biking, much tree-lined, and except for crossing US 19/98 in Fanning Springs, most is away from busy road noise, until US 19/98 (again!) in Chiefland, near Trail's end.

 From the western end of the Nature Coast State Trail, it's about 1.2 miles east to the Cross City Trailhead (historic depot, parking, restrooms, picnic), located just off US 19/98 in Cross City (pop.1,712).
-Continuing east, the trail is mostly aside the highway (60-80 foot buffer) with little shelter from sun or wind for next 6.7 miles, where it enters a nice tree-lined section for 2.65 miles to the Old Town Trailhead at SR 349 (no facilities, grass parking along fence).
+Continuing east, the trail is mostly aside the highway (60-80 foot buffer) with little shelter from sun or wind for next 6.7 miles.
+It then enters a shady 2.65 mile section to the Old Town Trailhead at SR 349 (no facilities, grass parking along fence).
 While there are some open straightaways after leaving Cross City, fewer trees means less debris on trail, plus few road crossings and a wide field of view are all ideal for road bikers looking for speed.
-(Hello cycling Gators.)
+(Hello gators with road bikes.)